Articus/DataTransfer/README.md

     public $objectArray;

     /**
-     * You can also use your own startegy if it is registered in strategy plugin manager
+     * You can also use your own strategy if it is registered in strategy plugin manager
      * @DTA\Data()
      * @DTA\Strategy(name=MyStrategy::class)
      * @var mixed